-We shifted from our old attractional, consumer driven, event focused model and tried to create something more organic, communal, and missional.
+In 2013 we shifted from our old attractional, consumer driven, event focused model and tried to create something more organic, communal, and missional.
 Instead of one big thing, we moved to six smaller things in homes around our neighbourhoods.
 Some wonderful families opened up their living rooms, basements, and kitchens for us as we gathered around tables each week.

 We called it Tribes and it was fun and weird and messy.

-Putting the Tribes in people's homes was a key component to how the whole thing was structured.
+Hosting the Tribes in people's homes was a key component to how the whole thing was structured.
 I don't know if you've noticed this, but community forms best around tables.
 I recall asking a group of youth workers to think back to when they were in high school and tell me about somewhere they felt like they belonged.
 After thinking, they gave answers like "a friend's home", "my kitchen", "in my house."
 Not one of them said the church.
 We wanted to create spaces that built upon this realty; and so we found families whose houses were already being used as natural gathering spots for teens.

 Anyone who has done youth ministry knows that measuring success is no easy thing.
 It's one thing to count attendance; it's another to figure out how to know if young people's lives are being changed.